Hormonal Birth Control and Blood Clot Risk – Consumer Health Info

 Who's at Risk of Getting Blood Clots?

 The highest risk of blood clots among reproductive-aged women occurs during pregnancy and in the postpartum period, when estrogen levels increase.
-Among pregnant women, between 5 and 20 in every 10,000 pregnant women will experience a blood clot in a year; 40 to 65 in every 10,000 postpartum women experience a blood clot in a year.
+Among pregnant women, between five and 20 in every 10,000 pregnant women will experience a blood clot in a year; 40 to 65 in every 10,000 postpartum women will experience a blood clot in a year.

 What Are Combined Hormonal Contraceptives (CHCs)?